What are controls for?

 The organiser may feel this is adequate since once at the end of the track, he intends the control to be visible when it is put out.

-Consider what would be the result if the control is put out by so mebody else and is not visible, or is stolen or put at the wrong track end by mistake.
+Consider the result if the control is put out by somebody else and is not visible, or is stolen or put at the wrong track end by mistake.